axelspringer/moppi/docs/api.md

         "example"
     ]

+### Create new Package or new Revision [POST /packages/{package}]

+Creates a new Package if there is no package, or creates a new revision if though a package already exists.

++ Parameters
+    + package:1 (required, string) - Name of the package in form of a string

++ Request Create a new package or revision (application/json)

+    {
+        "marathon": [],
+        "chronos": [],
+        "install": {},
+        "uninstall": {}
+    }

 ### List all Revisions [GET /packages/{package}]

 A list of all package revisions.

 + Parameters
-    + package: 1 (required, string) - Name of the universe in form of a string
+    + package: 1 (required, string) - Name of the package in form of a string

 + Response 200 (application/json)